Modal-based generalised quasilinear approximations for turbulent plane Couette flow: Conclusion

-These results show that it is possible to obtain further model reductions in ROMs that are already quite compact.
+Overall, the results of the present study show that it is possible to obtain further model reductions in ROMs that are already quite compact.
 In both GQL approaches explored, we were able to discard more than half of the nonlinear interactions without significantly altering the flow statistics.
 Some minimal amount of nonlinearity must be kept, though, as models with highly-truncated nonlinear terms were seen to yield large errors.
 This work also suggests new directions for the study of dominant non-linear interactions among coherent structures in turbulence, as the GQL reduced-order models isolate the key interactions that lead to observed statistics.
+It is worth mentioning that the GQL framework laid out here is not restricted to a basis of controllability modes.
+It can be explored with any choice of orthogonal basis functions (such as POD modes, balanced modes, Stokes modes, etc.), provided a suitable linearisation criterion is defined.

 The methodology laid out here can be used in future studies to extend ROMs to larger Reynolds numbers.
 As the Reynolds number is increased, a larger basis is required for an accurate representation of turbulence statistics.
 The most computationally-expensive operations in such models involve the nonlinear tensor, which has dimensions of $N^3$.
 But as seen here, the GQL framework leads to sparser nonlinear tensors, which can potentially provide significant reductions in computational cost at large Reynolds number.
+It is worth pointing out that, for parallel flows, as is the case here, the the quadratic term in standard (non-GQL) ROMs is already quite sparse.
+Since we work in the Fourier space, many of the coefficients of the nonlinear term are identically zero due to wavenumber triad rules.
+However, this is not the case for ROMs of flows with inhomogeneous directions.
+An example is the ROM for a 2D mixing layer recently developed by \citet{cavalieri_aiaa2023}, for which the quadratic coefficients form a full tensor.
+In that case, the GQL-ROM framework offers a much higher potential for sparsification of the nonlinear term, and we therefore hope that the methodology developed here will allow even more significant model reductions for such flows.

 \bmhead{Acknowledgments}

 The authors would like to thank prof. Greg Chini for helpful discussions on generalised quasilinear approximations.

 \bmhead{Funding} This work was funded by the S\~ao Paulo Research Foundation-FAPESP through grant No 2022/06824-4 and by Conselho Nacional de Desenvolvimento Tecnol\'ogico-CNPq through grant No.313225/2020-6.